boolean-uk/javascript-overview/README.md

 * which is the mechanism by which JavaScript objects inherit features from one another.
 **/

+/*
-* Below, `myObject` is an object with one data property, city, and one method, greet().
+* Below, myObject is an object with one data property, city, and one method, greet().
-* However, if you type the object's name followed by a period into the console (`myObject.`),
+* However, if you type the object's name followed by a period into the console (myObject.),
 * the console will pop up a list of all the properties available to this object.
 * You'll see that as well as city and greet, there are lots of other properties **/